Terms and Conditions

 - 13.1.
 Confidential Information includes, without limitation, (i) non-public information and/or private business information developed, collected or created by Seller or at Seller’s expense or direction or non-public information and/or private business information developed, collected or created by a third party and lawfully in the possession of Seller; (ii) trade secret information including technical or non-technical data, formulae, patterns, compilations, client lists, business plans, programs, devices, methods, techniques, drawings, diagrams or processes, data, databases, software, specifications, in any form or format that (1) are not generally known in the trade or business of Seller, (2) have direct or indirect, tangible or intangible, actual or potential value, (3) are not readily ascertainable from publicly available information, and (4) are the subject of reasonable protection measures taken by Seller.

-B. Except as provided in sections 13D and 13E, Buyer shall not, without the prior written consent of the Seller: (i) disclose or reveal any of Seller’s Confidential Information to any third party; (ii) use any of the Confidential Information other than pursuant to and in accordance with performing this contract; (iii) copy, reverse engineer or disassemble any products, technology, software, database, operating system or tangible objects that utilize, embody or contain any portion of the Protected Information; or (iv) use Seller’s Protected Information for its own or any third party’s independent economic gain.
+B. Except as provided in Sections 13D and 13E, Buyer shall not, without the prior written consent of the Seller: (i) disclose or reveal any of Seller’s Confidential Information to any third party; (ii) use any of the Confidential Information other than pursuant to and in accordance with performing this Agreement; (iii) copy, reverse engineer or disassemble any products, technology, software, database, operating system or tangible objects that utilize, embody or contain any portion of the Confidential Information; or (iv) use Seller’s Confidential Information for its own or any third party’s independent economic gain.
 The period of confidentiality shall be indefinite with respect to Seller’s Confidential Information.